 Existing research suggests that treating sleep disorders, especially among children and teenagers, could prevent future substance abuse.
 It’s also possible that treating sleep disorders like insomnia among those in recovery could improve their chances of achieving and maintaining long-term sobriety.

 Total physical and mental well-being is critical for lasting recovery.
 If your health isn’t a priority, you can’t expect your body to respond to treatment the way you want.
 At Guardian IOP, we believe that optimal health leads to positive recovery outcomes.
 Our holistic outpatient treatment programs promote total health and wellness, priming our clients for success.
-For more information about our services, contact a Guardian IOP Recovery Specialist at 855.517.1871.
+For more information about our services, contact a Guardian IOP Treatment Advisor at 855.517.1871.